 Our long history in the T&D industry has allowed us to be instrumental in designing much of the specialty tools and equipment used in the industry, including wire pullers, wire tensioners and aerial devices.
-We operate a fleet of owned and leased trucks and trailers, support vehicles, bulldozers, bucket trucks, digger derricks and cranes and specialty construction equipment, such as wire pullers and wire tensioning machines.
+We operate a fleet of owned and leased trucks and trailers, support vehicles, bulldozers, bucket trucks, digger dericks and cranes and specialty construction equipment, such as wire pullers and wire tensioning machines.
 We also rely on specialized tooling, including stringing blocks, wire grips and presses.
-Our fleet includes over 5,000 pieces of equipment, including approximately 2,700 pieces of specialty equipment.
 The standardization of our trucks and trailers allows us to minimize training, maintenance and parts costs.
-Our fleet group is staffed by over 100 mechanics and equipment managers, and we operate 14 maintenance shops throughout the United States to service our fleet.
-Our ability to internally service our fleet in various markets often allows us to reduce repair costs and the time equipment is out of service by eliminating both the need to ship equipment long distances for repair and dependence on third party maintenance providers.
-Our maintenance shops are also able to modify standard construction equipment to meet the specific needs of our specialty applications.
+Our fleet group is staffed by over 125 mechanics and equipment managers, and we operate 18 maintenance shops throughout the United States to service our fleet.
+Our ability to internally service our fleet in various markets often allows us to reduce repair costs and the time equipment is out of service by eliminating both the need to ship equipment to meet the specific needs of our specialty applications.
 We are a final-stage manufacturer for several configurations of our specialty vehicles, and, in the event that a particular piece of equipment is not available to us, we can build the component on-site, which reduces our reliance on our equipment suppliers.

 Our fleet of equipment is managed by our centralized fleet management group.
-Since our fleet is highly mobile, we typically have the ability to shift resources from region-to-region quickly and to effectively respond to customer needs or major weather events.
+Our fleet is highly mobile, which gives us the ability to shift resources from region-to-region quickly and to effectively respond to customer needs or major weather events.
 Our centralized fleet management group is designed to enable us to optimize and maintain our equipment to achieve the highest equipment utilization which helps to maintain a competitive position with respect to our equipment costs.
 We develop internal equipment rates which provide our business units with appropriate pricing levels to estimate their bids for new projects more accurately.
 We also involve our business units in prioritizing the use of our fleet assets.
 The fleet management group also manages the procurement of additional equipment through our capital budget, operating leases and short-term rentals.
 All of these factors are critical in meeting our customers' needs while allowing us to operate efficiently and to improve margins.
 Over the last few years, we have increased capital expenditures on our fleet and we believe these increases will reduce our operating costs over the long-term.